| | | | | | |

 Why should you make this recipe?
 Well, methi paratha isn’t a flatbread you can buy from the supermarket or restaurant.
 This is good, old-fashioned homely bread traditionally served for breakfast along with pickles or curd.
 Countless people also like to pack methi parathas for lunchbox (to take on picnics, as school dinner, or to work).

 If you typically make chapati (roti), garlic naan, or paratha, you’ll love switching things up with these soft, buttery methi parathas!
-You can even grow your own methi and have fresh microgreens ready in 1-2 weeks to use for the parathas or a fresh methi gholana salad!
+You can even grow your own methi and have fresh microgreens ready in 1-2 weeks to use for the parathas — or other delicious fenugreek dishes like methi malai paneer, aloo methi, or methi gholana.

 Fresh fenugreek leaves with water droplets.